ondat/documentation/docs/prerequisites/max-AIO.md

 files `/proc/sys/fs/aio-nr` and `/proc/sys/fs/aio-max-nr`.

 The default context limit has been set at 2^16 or 65536.
-This figure may vary so please check your `/proc/sys/fs/aio-max-nr`
+This figure may vary so do check your `/proc/sys/fs/aio-max-nr`

 When `aio-nr` reaches `aio-max-nr` the `io_setup` syscall will fail with EAGAIN.
-For more information please see the Linux kernel docs [here.](https://www.kernel.org/doc/Documentation/sysctl/fs.txt)
+For more information see the Linux kernel docs [here.](https://www.kernel.org/doc/Documentation/sysctl/fs.txt)

 ## Why is this relevant?